lobziik/tuturu/README.md

 ### 2. Get a VPS

-Any Linux VPS with:
+Any Linux VPS with ~256RAM should work.

-- 1 CPU, 512MB RAM minimum
-- Ubuntu 22.04+ or similar

 ### 3. Configure DNS

-Point to your VPS IP:
+Point domains to your VPS IP:

 ```
 yourdomain.com → A → YOUR_VPS_IP